 Jelani House – Now Open!

 HPP is delighted to be partnering with the City of San Francisco to launch a transitional housing shelter for pregnant women in the Bayview District.
 This site will be able to shelter pregnant and post-partum women, providing 24-hour support, as well as assistance with permanent housing.
 After a multi-year planning process, Jelani House is now finally open.
 A former convent turned transitional living facility, Jelani House is well-suited for this use.
 The facility has ample community gathering spaces (a large living room and various smaller community spaces, a large kitchen and dining area, a deck and backyard), as well as 17 small, private rooms for residents.
-In San Francisco, there are approximately 200 pregnant women currently on the waitlist for emergency shelter.

 Approach to Services